wookey-project/ewok-kernel/doc/faq_general.rst

 Syscall API is complex: why?
 ----------------------------

 EwoK syscalls is a fully driver-oriented API.
-Efforts have been put in providing various userspace abstractions to help application developers in using generic devices through a higher level API.
+Efforts have been made in providing various userspace abstractions to help application developers in using generic devices through a higher level API.